 Health Sciences Library

-The Health Sciences Library is the primary library for the UNC-CH Schools of Dentistry, Medicine, Nursing, Pharmacy, Public Health, and UNC Hospitals.
+The Health Sciences Library is the primary library for the UNC-Chapel Hill Schools of Dentistry, Medicine, Nursing, Pharmacy, Public Health, and UNC Hospitals.
 Student Assistants in the Health Sciences Library help with a wide range of duties, which may include circulation; helping patrons with basic questions; special projects such as creating spreadsheets or designing signs and staff training materials; pulling journals; shelving books; scanning; photocopying articles; and basic book repair.
 Evening, weekend, and academic break hours may be available.
-To learn more about these positions, please contact the User Services Department (962-0800) or the Interlibrary Loan Department (966-4998).
+To learn more about these positions, please contact the Clinical, Academic, and Research Engagement Department (919-962-0800) or the Interlibrary Loan Department (919-966-4998).

 Wilson Special Collections

-Located in Wilson Library, Special Collection departments include Manuscripts, Photographic Archives, the North Carolina Collection, and the Rare Book Collection.
+Located in Wilson Library, Special Collection departments include the North Carolina Collection, Rare Book Collection, Research & Instructional Services, Southern Folklife Collection, Southern Historical Collection, Technical Services, and University Archives and Records Management.
 Student Assistants in Special Collection departments work with rare and unique library materials and assist with circulation, reference, and directing patrons.
 Weekend hours may be available.
 You may contact individual departments to inquire about job openings.

-The Technical Services departments include Acquisitions, Catalog, Collection Development, and Preservation.
+The Technical Services departments include E-Resources & Serials Management; Monographic Services; Resource, Description & Management; and Preservation.
 Located in Davis Library, student employees in these departments assist with searching print and online resources to aid in the selection, acquisition, and cataloging of newly acquired materials and preparing materials for circulation.
 You may contact the individual departments about job openings.

-The Undergraduate Library (and UL Media Resources Center) employs Student Assistants to assist with circulation duties.
+The Undergraduate Library (919-962-1355) and the Media & Design Center employs Student Assistants to assist with circulation duties.
 Student Assistants in the UL work with materials in a number of formats (print, electronic, video, audio) and assist with the course reserve collections.
 Evening and weekend hours may be available.
 Some student positions in the Undergraduate Library are paid at a higher rate.
 To learn more about these positions, please contact the Undergraduate Library.